slamcore/slamcore-ros2-examples/README.md

 ## Getting started

-You have two options to setup your system for these demo:
+You have two options to setup your system for this demo:

 1. Run the demo inside a docker container.
 You can create it using the [Dockerfile](Dockerfile) and [Makefile](Makefile) provided.
 This is